WorkerServiceExample

 sc create "MyCustomAdapter" -binpath="c:\AdapterSdk\WorkerServiceExample.exe"

-Open Services console (Win
+Open Services console (Win+R and type services.msc).

 There should be a service with MyCustomAdapter name.